iiAhmedYT/StrikeExtraPlaceholders/README.md

 > %SEP_partymember_[integer]%

-Returns the name of a member in the party depending on the number you gave wether he exist or not
+Returns the name of a member in the party depending on the number you gave whether he exist or not